<100 subscribers

 Each Ticket must list all Deeds and Contracts required for fulfillment.

-Each Ticket is only as valid as the Deed and Contracts it requires.
+Each Ticket is only as valid as the Deeds and Contracts it requires.

-This is how you "vote on" future production.
+For this is how you "vote on" the future production you want (signal your 'demand').

-Create 1 Contract - Define the work required for 1 step in a
+Create 1 Contract - Define the work required for 1 step in 1 (or more) Ticket supply-chain(s).

-The DAO may, optionally, mint 1 Coin for each square_meter of land, and then attempt to sell those Coins to thereby fund the purchase of that land and the startup supplies required to begin production on that parcel.
+The DAO may mint 1 Coin for each square_meter of land, and then attempt to sell those Coins to thereby fund the purchase of that land and the startup supplies required to begin production on that parcel.

 NOTE: Coin holders are not land owners!

-This fungible token (cryptocurrency) is hard-capped at 510 Trillion, which is approximately equal to the total surface area of the Earth, in square_meters, buy more realistically capped by the amount of land on Earth which can actually be purchased.
+This fungible token (cryptocurrency) is hard-capped at 510 Trillion, which is approximately equal to the surface area of the Earth, in square_meters.

 Ask for the size and price of any land currently for sale on the open market.